MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeHybrid/user-and-shared-mailboxes/mailbox-exists-exo-onpremises.md

 5. Restore any custom proxy addresses and any other Exchange attributes that were stripped when the mailbox was disabled (compare to the `Get-Mailbox` command from step 1).

-6. Collect information about GUID of mailboxes and database:
+6. Collect information about the GUIDs of the mailboxes and database:
     - To get the GUID of the disconnected mailbox, use the value of the ExchangeGUID parameter from the file saved in Step 1.
     - To get the GUID of the on-premises database, use the value of the Database parameter from the file saved in Step 1, then run the following command: